Chesapeake Bay Fishing

 Field Guide to Fishes of the Chesapeake Bay

-This new guide, published in March of 2013, provides information about over 200 species of the fish that live in the Chesapeake.
-A good reference for fishermen, but also very interesting for anyone who lives around and likes to explore the Bay.
-There are color illustrations of each species.
+This field guide, published in March of 2013, provides information about over 200 species of the fish that live in the Chesapeake.

 The Author, Pete Barrett, is an experienced charter boat operator who’s fishing articles have been featured in many national publications.

 The Ultimate Guide to Striped Bass Fishing: Where to Find Them, How to Catch Them